felixrabe/bin/README.md

 Installation
 ------------

-Clone https://github.com/felixrabe/bin and put it on your path.
+Clone <https://github.com/felixrabe/bin> and put it on your path.
 For example:

     to=~/bin
     git clone "https://github.com/felixrabe/bin" "$to"
     echo export PATH=\$PATH:"$(printf "%q" "$to")" >> ~/.profile

-Don't forget to disable aliases like `l` in your `.bashrc` (or similar file).
+Remember to disable aliases like `l` in your `.bashrc` (or similar file).

 License